benchristel/process-to-processes/src/Fundamentals/Principles.md

 # Principles

-Because {{link Techniques}} aren't hard-and-fast rules or universal "best practices," we need a way to figure out when we should and shouldn't use them.

-**Principles** are idea-generators for coming up with new techniques.
+**Principles** are idea-generators for coming up with new {{link Techniques}}.
 If we're in a situation where our known techniques don't apply, we can use principles to invent new techniques that are suited to that context.

-Principles also help us figure out if a technique applies to our current situation.
-If using a given technique would violate many of our principles, it might not be the right technique to use.
+TODO: how should principles be phrased?
+One idea is "how might we..." questions.
+"How might we _take smaller steps?_" "How might we _get feedback faster?_" "How might we _avoid breaking changes?_" "How might we _move authority to information?_" "How might we _reduce inventory?_"

 ## Examples of Principles in This Book